Legal consciousness

-Legal consciousness is a collection of understood and/or imagined to have understood, legal awareness of ideas, views, feelings and traditions imbibed through legal socialization; which reflects as legal culture among given individual, or a group, or a given society at large.
+Legal consciousness is legal awareness of ideas, views, feelings and traditions imbibed through legal socialization; which reflects as legal culture among given individual, or a group, or a given society at large.
 The legal consciousness evaluates the existing law and also bears in mind an image of the desired or ideal law.

 Consciousness is not an individual trait nor solely ideational; legal consciousness is a type of social practice reflecting and forming social structures.
 The study of legal consciousness documents the forms of participation and interpretation through which act or sustain, reproduce, or amend the circulating contested or hegemonic structures of meanings concerning law.
 Legal consciousness is the way in which law is experienced and interpreted by specific individuals as they engage, avoid, resist or just assume the law and legal meanings.